 How and when will I receive notification?

-- Notifications are sent to recipients and applicants not selected to receive an award via email by the end of July.
-For recipients, an Acceptance link will be displayed on the home page following the notification.aim.
+- Email notifications are sent to recipients and applicants not selected to receive an award.
+Recipients will have an acceptance link displayed on the homepage following the notification.

 - Add DoNotReply@applyISTS.com and ContactUs@applyISTS.com to your email address book or "safe senders list" to ensure these important emails are not sent to your junk mail folder.

 - Do not "opt out" of any email sent from DoNotReply@applyISTS.com or ContactUs@applyISTS.com.
 You may not receive vital information regarding your scholarship applications.